 Paul Parkman runs their company somewhat MTO like where they present their models but can make them in any type of construction you wish, from cemented, to blake, to blake rapid and finally goodyear welted.
 The pair they sent me was handstitched Blake Rapid, although this model is presented as ‘goodyear welted’ on the website.
 So if you were to order this and wanted the Handstitched Blake Rapid option, you would need to request that.
 Now, I won’t actually claim to be an expert of Blake Rapid construction as I normally wear and review welted shoes, but the feel was very reminiscent of the pair of Italigente shoes that I reviewed way back, also being blake rapid.

 Blake Rapid shoes tend to have the look of a welted shoe and also usually always feel solid like they will last you a long time.
 But being blake rapid, and unlike goodyear welted, they are flexible i.e. not really having any break-in time.
 Putting those two ideas together you get what most want: A strong pair of shoes that won’t break your feet in.
-And that is what these feel like: Solid yet comfortable.
+And that is what these feel like: Solid yet comfortable.?
 On a quality feel, it is there.

 What I actually loved about this shoe was its rustic look.
 I don’t often wear suits so most of my attire is geared towards a smart casual look.
 That being, I wear a lot of jeans and chinos.
 And this pair suited those needs to a T!
-Its darker patina on the snuff suede color really appeals to my denim type of style and allows one to wear it more casually but being able to maintain a smart shoe to a relaxed feel.
+Its darker patina on the snuff suede color really appeals to my denim type of style and allows one to wear it more casually but being able to maintain a smart shoe with a relaxed feel.
 That’s what I love about suede loafers and even more so one that has this deep patina look.

 You often cannot go wrong with a loafer like this.
 Its versatility is unmatched for those that do not require daily oxford wear.
 The beauty of a good loafer it that it usually transcends most of the rules of style as its ability to be paired with nearly any outfit outside of a black suit is second to none!